Domestic canary: Description

 Given proper housing and care, a canary's lifespan ranges from 7 to 12, or 10 to 15 years.
 Typically, the domestic canary is kept as a cage and aviary bird.
 The cage is placed in a well-lit place, but not in the sun (unless in winter), not on a window, and not in a draft.
 It enjoys some year-round sun, although in some warm regions it can die if kept in sunny areas without filtered shade.
 It should be wide enough to allow them to jump and fly around.
 The bottom of the cage should be cleaned regularly to prevent disease.
 Canaries can be housed together in an aviary during their resting period outside of the breeding season.
-They regularly require a water dish for bathing themselves, and need their nails clipped after once in a while, although with extra care to prevent injury.
+They regularly require a water dish for bathing themselves, and need their nails clipped once in a while, although with extra care to prevent injury.
 Toys provide mental and physical stimulation: canaries enjoy mirrors, bells that make sound, leather straps and swings and ladders.
 Colour-bred canaries may have specific care requirements like diet to preserve their plumage colours annually.
 The quality and activity of singing, reproduction, and longevity of the bird depend on the correct maintenance and care of the bird.

 Being a monomorphic species, it is difficult to determine the sex of canaries by their appearance or colour intensity.
 A key fact is that most males sing, while most females do not, and those females who do sing won't produce the intensity and loudness of the male's.
 Canary keepers have used various unpublished methods to determine the sex, one theory being that the beak line and eye alignment differs, although even experienced breeders have mistyped the sex.
 Genital differences may be observed around the cloaca of a canary, but these are only noticeable around the peak of the breeding season.